daprice/Blender-Auto-Dark-Mode/README.md

 If you have made customizations to individual elements of the Blender user interface in `Preferences > Themes`, save your customizations as a preset before installing Auto Dark Mode.
 Otherwise, Auto Dark Mode will overwrite your changes.
 After installation, choose your saved preset in `Preferences > Add-ons > User Interface: Auto Dark Mode`.

+While customizing a theme, disable Auto Dark Mode to avoid having your changes overwritten.

 If you install this on a system that does not support dark mode, only the Light Mode preset within this add-on will be used.

 ## License